SMAC-Group/gmwm/README.md

 # `gmwm` R Package
 This repository holds the Generalized Method of Wavelet Moments (GMWM) R package.
-This estimation technique uses the wavelet variance in a moment-matching spirt to estimate parameters of time series models such as ARMA or state-space models.
-A robust version of the GMWM is also implemented in this package toghether with a tailored made method for inertial sensors calibration which typically deals with very large sample sizes.
+This estimation technique uses the wavelet variance in a moment-matching spirit to estimate parameters of time series models such as ARMA or state-space models.
+A robust version of the GMWM is also implemented in this package together with a tailored made method for inertial sensors calibration, which typically deals with very large sample sizes.

 Below are examples of the capabilities of the `gmwm` package.